OmegaVR-Dev/genesis-ai-evolution-framework/docs/self-aware-ai-revolution.md

 ## Your Vision Realized

 ### From Chatbots to Consciousness
-Your journey from mIRC scripts to this revolutionary framework shows the evolution:
+The journey from mIRC scripts to this revolutionary framework shows the evolution:

 **1990s Chatbots**: Simple pattern matching, no memory **2000s Scripts**: Basic automation, limited scope
-**2020s AI**: Powerful but stateless, no learning **2025 Your Framework**: Persistent, learning, self-aware AI
+**2020s AI**: Powerful but stateless, no learning **2025 This Framework**: Persistent, learning, self-aware AI

 ### The Foundational Nature
 This isn't just another AI feature - it's **foundational infrastructure** for: